7 Essential Cybersecurity Tips for Online Shoppers

 7 Essential Cybersecurity Tips to Safeguard your Information When Shopping Online

 1. A Good, Secure Password

 Your password is the first line of defense; make it a strong one.
-Avoid simple, easy to figure out passwords like 'Pass1234.'
-If your computer supports the ability to generate random passwords, choose that option, but if it doesn't then create a password which does not contain full words, names, dates, phone numbers or addresses.
-Instead, try using partial words and symbols to replace letters such as '!' for an 'i,' '$' for an 's,' and '@' for an 'a.'
-Don't forget to change your passwords on a regular basis and avoid keeping a list of your passwords on your computer.
+Avoid simple, easy to figure out passwords like ‘Pass1234.’
+If your computer supports the ability to generate random passwords, choose that option, but if it doesn’t then create a password that does not contain full words, names, dates, phone numbers, or addresses.
+Instead, try using partial words and symbols to replace letters such as ‘!’ for an ‘i,’ ‘$’ for an ‘s,’ and ‘@’ for an ‘a.’
+Don’t forget to change your passwords on a regular basis and avoid keeping a list of your passwords on your computer.

 2. Protect Your Password

 Always use a different password for each site or service you use.
 This is to prevent hackers from gaining access to all of your other accounts if one is compromised.
 Avoid giving out your password to other people, even friends, and family.
 If the person’s computer is hacked, you may wind up becoming an additional victim.

 Everyone should purchase and install a cybersecurity software, which can help identify and prevent viruses from downloading to your computer system.
 While there are many free cybersecurity programs available, these programs do not always provide the latest updates.
 There are many low-cost cybersecurity options you can choose from, and their small upfront cost is definitely worth it to safeguard your personal information.

 4. Never Click on Links